hoprnet/docs-rpch-net/versioned_docs/version-Beta/tutorial-basics/Cryptography.md

 IVM = IV1 || Creq
 ```

-* Next, it decrypts the ciphertext, obtains the validation result V, and recovers M.
+* Next, it decrypts the ciphertext, obtains the validation result V, and recovers M. This also assumes the RPCh Exit node has received the request identifier Z.

 ```
-(M, V) = DECKM(IVM, R, T)
+(M, V) = DECKM(IVM, R, Z, T)
 ```

 * The RPCh Exit Node discards the message M (checks done exactly in the following order) if :